Adaptive Euler methods for stochastic systems with non-globally Lipschitz coefficients: Acknowledgements

 \section{Acknowledgements}

-The work of Gabriel Lord was partially funded by EPSRC grant EP/K034154/1.
-The authors are grateful to Stuart Campbell of Heriot-Watt University, and Alexandra Rodkina of the University of the West Indies at Mona, for useful discussions in preparing this work.
+Gabriel Lord was partially funded by EPSRC grant EP/K034154/1.
+The authors are grateful to Stuart Campbell of Heriot-Watt University, and Alexandra Rodkina of the University of the West Indies at Mona, for useful discussions in preparing this work. \noteB{We also wish to acknowledge the careful reading and detailed feedback provided by anonymous referees, which significantly contributed to the present form of the manuscript.}